Send the link below via email or IMCopy

 Our sketchbooks are used to take notes on artists, techniques and concepts in class, and to collect ideas for projects we would like to do.

 Each project we do in class will have a warm up exercise that helps us to work up to starting the project.
 Warm ups are done in your sketchbook and graded at the end of the trimester.
-In addition to warm ups, we also use our sketchbook for free drawings.
-There will be 10 minutes at the beginning of class to use to work on a free drawing of your choice in your sketchbook.
+In addition to warm ups, we also use our sketchbook to work on personal drawing goals that you will set for yourself.
+There will be 10 minutes at the beginning of class to use to work toward your goal.

 A: If you end up finishing a project